StatisticsHealthEconomics/multimcm/README.md

 ## Motivation

-Mixture cure models are increasingly popular in health problem in particular oncology.
+Mixture cure models are increasingly popular in health problems and in particular in oncology.
 A Bayesian paradigm allows the explicitly incorporation of uncertainties and principled synthesis of prior knowledge such as via expert elicitation or previous trials.
 By extending current methods to account for the dependence between event